 38 Deals for Furloughed, Laid-Off Feds in Northern VA

-As the government shutdown continues, local businesses are stepping up to support affected workers with free and discounted meals and drinks.
+As the government shutdown continues, local businesses are stepping up to support affected federal workers.

 The government shutdown’s effects are being felt throughout the Arlington area.
 Compounded by job losses through reductions in force since January and the end of salary payments through the “fork in the road” offer Oct.
 1, many residents are in a tight spot.
 The following local businesses, nonprofits, public schools and municipal governments are offering help in the form of job fairs, discounts and deals.